Dispute Resolution and Litigation

 Accidents happen, deals are not honored, and some people are just out to cause harm — these are the reasons behind most disputes that become civil claims.
 Bower PLLC works with clients who have been harmed by the negligence, indifference, recklessness, or intentional acts of others.
 In the civil court system, the way that harmed party (“the Plaintiff”) is usually compensated for its losses is by establishing and awarding the dollar value of the damages and by making the party which caused the harm (“the Defendant”) pay that amount.

-A Plaintiff needs to prove that the Defendant (or Defendants) are responsible for its losses.
+A Plaintiff needs to prove that its losses arose from the conduct of a Defendant (or Defendants).
 It is truly rare that a Defendant is eager to pay for harm that it believes was caused by someone or something else.
 It is almost always the Plaintiff’s responsibility to prove that the Defendant’s actions were the cause of the harm.

 A Plaintiff is also responsible for proving the amount to which it has been harmed.
 A Defendant who admits that a fender-bender was his fault is not going to hand over whatever amount of money that the Plaintiff demands.
 The Plaintiff needs to gather evidence which backs up the dollar amount sought.